Structuring seasonal rate calendars in Python

 raise ValueError(f"min_stay ({min_stay}) cannot exceed max_stay ({max_stay})")

-if name in self._rates:
+if name in self._constraints:

-raise ValueError(f"Season '{name}' is already defined")
+raise ValueError(f"Season '{name}' already exists in calendar.")

 start_dt = self._normalize_dt(start)